rovaughn/platform-docs/platform/manual/graphql-tutorial/access-control.rst

 By default, the data APIs can only be accessed by users with the ``admin`` role.
 However, our app users will not have the admin role assigned.
 So, we need to allow access to the data APIs for roles other than ``admin``.
-This is handled by the permission layer of the ``data`` microservice, which lets you define row level and column level access control policies for all the roles for different query types.
+This is handled by the permission layer of the ``data`` microservice, which lets you define row level and column level access control policies for all the roles and for the different query types.

 In our app, what roles do we have other than ``admin``?

 #. ``user`` for logged in users
 #. ``anonymous`` for users who haven't logged in.

-We need to define permissions on all the tables that we have created so far for ``user`` and ``anonymous`` roles.
+We need to define permissions on all the tables that we have created so far for the ``user`` and ``anonymous`` roles.

 Let's look at the access conditions we should set up for our tables: